Check out Senior-Friendly Gadgets, Tools, and Devices →

 These were the 12 most common barriers to technology use for older adults.

-The good news is that a study by NIH suggests that seniors are willing and eager to adopt new technology if they are provided with support and assistance.
+Additionally, a study by the NIH found that seniors are willing and eager to embrace new technology—especially when they have the right support and guidance.